npope/home-assistant-crestron-component/README.md

   port: 16384
 ```

+Then, if you want to make use of the control surface (touchpanels/kepads) syncing capability, you will need to add either a `to_joins`, a `from_joins` section, or both (see below).

-Then, add entries for each HA component/platform type to your configuration.yaml for the appropriate entity type in Home Assistant:
+Finally, add entries for each HA component/platform type to your configuration.yaml for the appropriate entity type in Home Assistant:

 |Crestron Device|Home Assistant component type|
 |---|---|